Azure/azure-sdk-for-net/sdk/eventhub/Azure.Messaging.EventHubs/samples/Sample11_MockingClientTypes.md

     It.IsAny<CancellationToken>()))
     .ReturnsAsync(dataBatchMock);

-// Mocking the SendAsync method so that it will pass if the batch passed into send is the one
+// Mocking the SendAsync method so that it will throw an exception if the batch passed into send is
-// we are expecting to send
-mockProducer.Setup(p => p.SendAsync(
+// not the one we are expecting to send mockProducer.Setup(p => p.SendAsync(
     It.Is<EventDataBatch>(sendBatch => sendBatch != dataBatchMock),
     It.IsAny<CancellationToken>()))